 2011/2: Kurt Busch (Penske Racing Dodge)

-So now there was really anything like what is in the NASCAR name and rank.
-On this list you can read at most maybe that Richard Childress Racing seems to have a certain disadvantage in Dover and the team leader Kevin Harvick has also driven more this year with the known results in the constant Top7 the championship.
-The breakthrough missing RCR 2012 yet, but who knows.
+Now that was so really all this, what in the NASCAR name and rank.
+To this list one can perhaps read more than that Richard Childress Racing seems to have a certain disadvantage in Dover and the team leader Kevin Harvick has also driven more this year with the well-known constant results in the Top7 the championship.
+The breakthrough is missing RCR 2012 yet, but who knows.

-Jimmie Johnson appears to me to be the most favorite and least he already won six times at Dover, which is indeed not that just makes after the Run of Hendrick Motorsports over the last three weeks.
-Exciting the ride Kasey Kahne will be in which, in particular, the question is whether his momentum after winning the Coca-Cola 600 stops (in every respect).
+Jimmie Johnson appears to me to be the biggest favorite and least he won just six times in Dover, what is indeed not that just makes after the run of Hendrick Motorsports over the last three weeks.
+Exciting the drive from Kasey Kahne will be in which, in particular, the question arises whether his momentum after winning the Coca-Cola 600 stops (in all respects).

-Of Roush Fenway Racing, I expect so slowly but surely once again a victory because all three drivers, the last weekend but have too much hidden in the top 10.
-The positions in the championship show at all inconspicuous namely the true strength of the Ford team: While Greg Biffle and Matt Kenseth continues to lead the table, Carl Edwards is number 7 is still scarce in the Chase.
+From Roush Fenway Racing, I expect so slowly but surely once again a victory because all three drivers, the last weekend, but too much hidden in the top 10.
+The positions in the championship namely show at all unobtrusiveness the true strength of the Ford team: While Greg Biffle and Matt Kenseth continues to lead the table, Carl Edwards is number 7 is still scarce in the Chase.

-Tucked have lately also the team of Michael Waltrip Racing and if Bristol can be a good indicator of the Sunday, then one may expect great things from Clint Bowyer, Martin Truex Jr. and Mark Martin.
-Unfortunately, Brian Vickers is just back in New Hampshire in the start, even though he could show off so neatly in Bristol.
-If you want to safely reach the Chase at MWR, you must urgently re-establish, as Bowyer has already fallen to number 12th
+Tucked have lately also the team of Michael Waltrip Racing and if Bristol can be a good indicator for the Sunday, then we may expect great things from Clint Bowyer, Martin Truex Jr and Mark Martin.
+Unfortunately, Brian Vickers is just back in New Hampshire in the start, even though he could show off neatly yes in Bristol.
+If you want to safely reach the Chase at MWR, you need to urgently re-establish, as Bowyer has already fallen to number 12.

 This time, after a long time all three national racing series go together, what a jam-packed schedule promises the night before.
 After the tough last three weeks, we remain for the time being spared by floodlights and late shift to happiness.
-A bitter pill must be swallowed but because FOX says goodbye to Dover until the next Daytona 500 and handed the torch as usual for six races on TNT.
-The same, of course, start with the crowning jewel (not) of the NASCAR season in their transmission distance: Pocono!
+A bitter pill must still be swallowed, because FOX says goodbye to Dover to the next Daytona 500 and presented as had the torch for six races on TNT.
+The course start simultaneously with the crown jewel (not) of the NASCAR season in their transmission distance: Pocono!

 16:00 clock, Truck Series qualifying, SPEED